JacksonAllan/CC/README.md

 # CC.H: Convenient Containers

 ## Overview
-cc.h is a usability-oriented container library for C. It provides generic vectors, doubly linked lists, unordered maps, and unordered sets.
+cc.h is a usability-oriented generic container library for C. It includes vectors, doubly linked lists, unordered maps, and unordered sets.

 Traditionally, C container libraries require users to pre-declare container types for every element type and/or specify the container and element type at every API call (whether via casting, passing types as macro arguments, prefixing the call with the name of the pre-declared container type, or some other mechanism):